gbroques/ose-workbench-platform/README.md

 ```

 #### workbench
-Navigate to where you want to initialize a directory for your new workbench.
+Navigate to where you want to create your new workbench.
 Then run:

     osewb make workbench <machine_display_name>